nLamprok/dotfiles/README.md

 4. `zsh/` has my `.zshrc` which you need to symlink to your home directory `~/`
 5. Don't forget to also symlink your `~/.config/nvim/init.vim` to `~/.vimrc`

+There's a useful (and dangerous) `symlink.sh` command which you can run to setup symlinks.

 ## Fonts

 To download them just visit [NerdFonts](https://www.nerdfonts.com/font-downloads):